thomashirtz/notion-scholar/README.md

 Reference management solution using Python and Notion.

-The main idea of this app is to allow to furnish a Notion database using a bibtex formated string or file.
-It also help you to organize papers, create a bibliography and give you the opportunity to annotate the publications directly on their Notion's pages.
+The main idea of this app is to allow to furnish a Notion database using a BibTex formatted string or file.
+It also helps you to organize papers, create a bibliography and give you the opportunity to annotate the publications directly on their Notion's pages.

 ## Database